 \paragraph{Perturbations for denoising.} We generate perturbations for denoising by inducing random semantic and syntactic changes: \begin{enumerate} \item Replacing, deleting, or inserting a random type in instantiation, initialization, and variable modification statements. \item Print and input statements: removing double arrows (\texttt{<<}), reversing arrow directions, removing \texttt{cout}. \end{enumerate}

 \paragraph{Experimental details.} We use the sentencepiece BPE tokenizer~\cite{kudo2018sentencepiece,sennrich2016bpe} with a joined dictionary size of 600.
 There are 1000 labeled pairs of pseudocode to code and 20000 unlabeled code examples.
 Separate validation and test sets of 500 examples are independently generated.
-All predictors use a Transformer architecture with encoder/decoder using 3 layers and 2 attention heads, embedding dimension 256, and FFN embedding dimension 1024.
-The denoiser uses a Transformer architecture with encoder/decoder using 5 layers and 4 attention heads, embedding dimension 256, and FFN embedding dimension 1024.
+The baseline model, standard fine-tuning model, base predictor, and denoiser use a Transformer architecture with encoder/decoder using 3 (or 6) layers and 2 attention heads, embedding dimension 256, and FFN embedding dimension 1024.
 We use dropout probability 0.1, attention dropout probability 0.2, ReLU dropout probability 0.2, weight decay 0.0001.
 We use the cross entropy loss.
 We train the baseline and backtranslation models (models trained frome scratch) for 500 epochs and pre-train the denoiser for 50 epochs.
 We do standard fine-tuning and composed fine-tuning for 300 epochs.
 For all predictors, we use the validation set to do early stopping.
-For composed fine-tuning, we use the cross entropy loss of the composition $\Pi \circ \ftheta$ on the validation set for early stopping.
+For composed fine-tuning, we use the cross entropy loss of the composition $\Pi \circ \fthetabase$ on the validation set for early stopping.